Don't Shed a Tear

-"Don't Shed a Tear" is a song by English singer-musician Paul Carrack from his third solo studio album, One Good Reason (1987).
+"Don't Shed a Tear" is a song by the English singer and musician Paul Carrack from his third solo studio album, One Good Reason (1987).
 It was released as a single in 1987 and became his biggest US hit, peaking at number nine on the Billboard Hot 100.

 Background

 The tune was written by Canadian singer-songwriter and guitarist Eddie Schwartz, along with fellow songwriter Rob Friedman.
 Schwartz, who was fresh off writing "Hit Me with Your Best Shot" for Pat Benatar, later decided to record the song with a new band he had formed with Lenny Zakatek and Dave Tyson.
 However, the entire project was ultimately scrapped after failed negotiations with potential manager Tommy Mottola.
 Some years later, the song reached the hands of Paul Carrack's producer, and Carrack ultimately recorded the song.

-Release and reception
+Release and critical reception

 "Don't Shed a Tear" entered the Billboard Hot 100 at number 72 on the chart dated 14 November 1987.
 It was the highest new entry that week.

 It peaked at number nine for three weeks in February 1988, becoming Carrack's biggest US hit as a solo artist.